ivan006/Course-Work--Notes/Business/Harmony-management/readme.md

 ## How
 Harmony management makes primary use of and focuses on the managment of assets.
 It's opposite, disharmony management, both makes primary use of and focuses on the management of people.

 For an illustration of the difference between asset and people oriented management imagine, for a moment, that instead of voting for the next president (person) we voted for the next government spending plan (asset)?
-Patriarchy, the system with which we currently operate is a good example of people oriented management.
+Patriarchy, the system with which we currently operate, is a good example of disharmony management.